 It’s called Baycox (Toltrazuril) and vets are developing and utilizing it in Europe, Australia and Canada.

 One dose of 5% suspension, 0.2 cc per pound is what you give your dog each week or fortnight, depending on the individual need.
 Studies have determined it’s effective and safe to give puppies.
 The downside is that it can’t currently be bought in the USA.
 However, you can import it from other countries.

 Puppy’s Environment Must be Treated

-If you own a Pomeranian puppy that has the coccidiosis infection in its active state, it’s crucial that you immediately sterilize all produced fecal material and also completely disinfect toys, bedding and kennel surfaces every single day.
+If you own a coccidiosis puppy Pomeranian that has the coccidiosis infection in its active state, it’s crucial that you immediately sterilize all produced fecal material and also completely disinfect toys, bedding and kennel surfaces every single day.